5ham5h33r/CodeBreaker_Android/README.md

 # CodeBreaker_Android
-CodeBreaker is a simple android game where a user must guess a 4 unique digit code in 4 attempts.
+CodeBreaker is a simple android game where a user must guess a unique 4 digit code in 4 attempts.

+# How to Play